padrinobook/padrinobook/chapters/why_padrino.md

 design.
 But you have to be careful of the potential to have a more complex and flexible architecture which can be unstable if you decide to use the wrong components when designing your application.

+# Why Padrino?

+Many people love Sinatra’s simplicity and lightweight but often quickly come to miss a great deal of functionality provided by other web frameworks such as Rails when building non-trivial applications.

+The obvious question in these cases might be “Why not just use rails then?”.
+This can often be a viable option but still Rails is quite a large framework with a ‘take it or leave it’ attitude.

+Personally, I have come to love the philosophy of Sinatra which acts as a thin layer on top of rack often allowing middleware to do most of the work and pulling in additional complexity only when required.

+The goal with this Padrino is to match the essence of Sinatra and at the same time create a standard library of tools, helpers and components that will make Sinatra suitable for more complex applications.